CVL-dev/cvl-chef/site-cookbooks/DaRIS/README.md

   - The DaRIS files can be downloaded from the DaRIS downloads area; refer to http://nsp.nectar.org.au/wiki-its-r/doku.php?id=data_management:daris:downloads for details.

-Prerequisites
+Configuration
 =============

-MediaFlux is a Java application, and this cookbook doesn't handle the installation thereoff.
-Instead you should either install a JDK or JRE by hand, or by adding the relevant "java" recipe to the role or node specification together with attributes to select the version you require.
-(Refer to the java cookbook README.md - http://community.opscode.com/cookbooks/java for details.)
+MediaFlux is a Java application, and this cookbook uses the OpenJDK Java 7 JDK to fulfill this dependency.
+If you want to, you can set node attributes to override the defaults; see the http://community.opscode.com/cookbooks/java for the relevant attributes

-At least Java 6 (1.6) is recommended in the DaRIS installation notes.